 - 1) Select the GPS Status Page. - 2) If necessary, select the RAIM Softkey. - 3) Press the FMS Knob.
-The 'WAYPOINT' field is highlighted. - 4) Press the MENU Key. - 5) With 'Set WPT to Present Position' highlighted, press the ENT Key. - 6) Press the ENT Key to accept the waypoint entry. - 7) Use the FMS Knob to enter an arrival time and press the ENT Key. - 8) Use the FMS Knob to enter an arrival date and press the ENT Key. - 9) With the cursor highlighting 'COMPUTE RAIM?', press the ENT Key.
-Once RAIM availability is computed, one of the following is displayed: - 'COMPUTE RAIM?'-RAIM has not been computed for the current waypoint, time, and date combination - 'COMPUTING AVAILABILITY'-RAIM calculation in progress - 'RAIM AVAILABLE'-RAIM is predicted to be available for the specified waypoint, time, and date - 'RAIM NOT AVAILABLE'-RAIM is predicted to be unavailable for the specified waypoint, time, and date
+The 'WAYPOINT' field is highlighted. - 4) Press the MENU Key. - 5) With 'Set WPT to Present Position' highlighted, press the ENT Key. - 6) Press the ENT Key to accept the waypoint entry. - 7) Use the FMS Knob to enter an arrival time and press the ENT Key.

-• SBAS Selection (SBAS Softkey is selected)
+- 8) Use the FMS Knob to enter an arrival date and press the ENT Key. - 9) With the cursor highlighting 'COMPUTE RAIM?', press the ENT Key.
+Once RAIM availability is computed, one of the following is displayed: - 'COMPUTE RAIM?'-RAIM has not been computed for the current waypoint, time, and date combination - 'COMPUTING AVAILABILITY'-RAIM calculation in progress - 'RAIM AVAILABLE'-RAIM is predicted to be available for the specified waypoint, time, and date - 'RAIM NOT AVAILABLE'-RAIM is predicted to be unavailable for the specified waypoint, time, and date - SBAS Selection (SBAS Softkey is pressed)(WAAS, EGNOS, or MSAS capable systems only)

-In certain situations, such as when the aircraft is outside or on the fringe of the SBAS coverage area, it may be desirable to disable WAAS or MSAS (although it is not recommended).
+In certain situations, such as when the aircraft is outside or on the fringe of the WAAS, EGNOS, or MSAS coverage area, it may be desirable to disable the reception of the applicable SBAS signal (although it is not recommended).
 When disabled, the SBAS field in the GPS Status box indicates DISABLED.
-There may be a small delay for the GPS Status box to be updated upon WAAS and MSAS enabling/disabling.
+There may be a small delay for the GPS Status box to be updated upon WAAS, EGNOS, and MSAS enabling/disabling.

-Disabling WAAS or MSAS
+Disabling WAAS, EGNOS or MSAS

 - 1) Select the GPS Status Page.

-- 2) If necessary, press the SBAS Softkey.
+- 2) If necessary, select the SBAS Softkey.

-- 3) Press the FMS Knob, and turn the large FMS Knob to hightlight 'MSAS' or 'WAAS'.
+- 3) Press the FMS Knob, and turn the large FMS Knob to hightlight the desired SBAS system.

 - 4) Press the ENT Key to uncheck the box.

 - 5) Press the FMS Knob to remove the cursor.

 - GPS Satellite Signal Strengths